Sioux City's Warming Shelter closes for season due to COVID-19 concerns

-The seasonal shelter, located 916 Nebraska St., is normally open from Nov.
-1 to April 30, every year.
-Its mission is to ensure no one freezes during the coldest winter months of the year.
+The seasonal shelter, located at 916 Nebraska St., is normally open from Nov.
+1 to April 30 every year.
+Its mission is to ensure that no one freezes during the coldest winter months.

-"The decision (to close early) was not an easy one," the Warming Shelter's director, Lindsay Landrum, said in a statement.
+"The decision (to close early) was not an easy one," Lindsay Landrum, the shelter's director, said in a statement.
 "This decision was made for many reasons, with the most important being the well-being and health of our staff and residents."

-Given that residents live in tight quarters, it was thought that if the COVID-19 hit the Warming Shelter, it would spread very quickly.
+Given that residents live in tight quarters, it was thought that if COVID-19 hit The Warming Shelter, it would spread very quickly.
+Landrum told the Journal Tuesday that 87 people spent the night Monday at the shelter, up from the 60-person average she usually sees at this point in the season.
+She said the shelter had already used at least half of its Lysol wipe supply and that there were only a handful of masks available for shelter workers.

-"There is no quarantining sites in Sioux City to assist with isolating the homeless population in order for the virus to not spread to others," Landrum said.
-"With his information, we had no other choice but to close for our season in order to keep our staff, their families and our residents healthy as possible."
+"There is no quarantining sites in Sioux City to assist with isolating the homeless population in order for the virus to not spread to others," Landrum said in the statement.
+"With this information, we had no other choice but to close for our season in order to keep our staff, their families and our residents healthy as possible."

-The Warming Shelter will continue to take donations for next season as well as for building renovation.
-Go to TheWarmingShelter.com to donate monetary or with supplies.
+The Warming Shelter will continue to take donations for next season, as well as for building renovation.
+Visit TheWarmingShelter.com to donate.

 COVID-19 Storm Lake school lunch